Sampling and Monitoring of Air Pollutants

 b)

 20. A research team is investigating the effectiveness of a new technology for reducing PM emissions from vehicles.
-Which of the following factors requires the most carefully controlled during the study to ensure reliable results?
+Which of the following factors requires the most careful control during the study to ensure reliable results?

 a) The specific make and model of the vehicles used